kovalp/eval-ab-3d-mot/README.md

 The purpose of the package is to enable calculation of the detection+tracking quality metrics for 3D tracking with KITTI data set.

+Apart from the refactored evaluation part of the AB3DMOT, a binary classifier of the association outcomes is included.
+See `association_quality` submodule.

 ## Installation

 Should be as easy as `pip install eval-ab-3d-mot`, but if you downloaded the repo,